-Noble Savage: The Nihtgane practically have this hat stapled to their heads.
-Ironic since their tribe's spoken language is actually aristocratic high Gothic.
+- Noble Savage: The Nihtgane practically have this hat stapled to their heads.
+Ironic since their tribe's spoken language is actually derived from aristocratic High Gothic.

-The Stoic: He doesn't speak low Gothic so it limits his interaction with others.
+- The Stoic: He doesn't speak low Gothic very well so it limits his interaction with others.

 Commissar Vaynom BlennerA friend of Ibram Gaunt.
 The two met when they were students at the schola progenium on Ignatius Cardinal.

-Blatant Lies: When they were kids in schola, he told Gaunt that his father was a Space Marine, which is patently ridiculous — Space Marines are sterile and usually asexual, and their utter devotion to Emperor and Imperium leaves little time for the procreative act.
+- Blatant Lies: When they were kids in schola, he told Gaunt that his father was a Space Marine, which is patently ridiculous — Space Marines are sterile and usually asexual, and their utter devotion to Emperor and Imperium leaves little time for the procreative act.
 Besides that they are usually too young to have kids when they start transitioning to their super soldier bodies.